OtaviodaCruz/micro-chain/README.md

 Test the main operations using a scale scenario.
 The scenario consists of 3 laptops and 3 NDN microservices (*BR*, *NR*, *CS*), focusing on *BR* scaling.

+You can watch a video that show a scaling up and down [here](https://youtu.be/LlY3qNmlDBs)

 Basic commands:

 Manager: